Monte Carlo Fashions Limited: Brand growth

-Corporate evolution (2011–2015)
+Corporate evolution

-Monte Carlo Fashions Ltd (MCFL) was formally incorporated in 2008 and de-merged from OWM in 2011.
-In 2012, private equity firm Samara Capital invested in the company.
-In 2014, MCFL launched its IPO and was subsequently listed on the Bombay Stock Exchange and National Stock Exchange in 2015.
+MCFL was incorporated in 2008 and subsequently de-merged from OWM in 2011.
+In June 2012, Samara Capital acquired a minority stake or $32 million, with plans to exit through an eventual IPO.
+The company launched its initial public offering (IPO) in 2014 and was listed on the Bombay Stock Exchange (BSE) and National Stock Exchange (NSE) in 2015.